 They will not stop until they have restored this poisonous Union to what it was originally intended to be – a means of keeping Scotland at a permanent disadvantage.

 Let us be under no illusion.
-This poisonous Union represent a real and imminent threat to Scotland’s democracy.
+This poisonous Union represents a real and imminent threat to Scotland’s democracy.
 The purpose of this poisonous Union is to render Scotland incapable of developing a political culture informed by the needs, priorities and aspirations of Scotland’s people.
 A political culture that contrasts starkly with that developing in England-as-Britain and characterised by the Boris Johnson regime.

 If allowed to do its malign work, the poison of this Union will eradicate Scotland’s distinctiveness; dismantle our democratic institutions; dilute our national identity; cripple our economy and weaken us so much as a nation as to be unable to resist the imposition not only of policies that are inimical to us but an entire political culture that is alien to us.